 Did you lose your shared folders with the update of Mac OS X from Snow Leopard to Lion?
-You can’t see your shared folders from your DVR or Medicaneter boxes hooked up to your TV?
-The internet tells you to install gigabytes of developer tools and use tons of command-line instructions to regain the ability to see your mac from your other devices in the house after moving to Lion?
+You can’t see your shared folders from your DVR or Mediacenter box hooked in your TV?
+The internet tells you to install gigabytes of developer tools and use tons of command-line instructions to regain the ability to see your mac from your other devices in the house after moving to Lion or Mountain Lion?
 We might be able to help.

 SMBUp (current version: 1.4.1) re-instates Samba as a service of your mac and provides a simple interface to manage the service.
 Compatible with OS X Lion and above.